Ph.D. (Classics and Comparative Literature) Yale University, 2001

 Reception of classical literature, especially in the Renaissance

-Forthcoming: Translations of four tragedies of Euripides, Modern Greek Library: Bacchae, Helen, Electra and Trojan Women (Random House)
+Translations of four tragedies of Euripides, in The Greek Plays, Modern Library: Bacchae, Helen, Electra and Trojan Women (2016, Random House)

 The Greatest Empire: A life of Seneca.
 Oxford University Press (2014).

-Classics editor, third edition of the Norton Anthology of World Literature (2012).
+Classics editor, third and subsequent editions of the Norton Anthology of World Literature and Western Lit.
+(2012 onwards).

 Six Tragedies of Seneca.
 Translation, with introduction and notes.
 Oxford World's Classics (2010).